ZjanPreijde/Java-Programming-Masterclass/README.md

 	return sumArray(array) / (double) array.length ;  } // end method
 ```

-3 methods to clone an array , all as fast as the other. `clone()` needs no argument ,but always does full copy :
+3 methods to clone an array , all as fast as the other. `clone()` needs no argument, but always does full copy :

 ```java
 int[] copy = array.clone();